Get in Touch

 Average Customer Acquisition Cost (CAC) By Industry

-The table below shares the average CACs in 29 B2B industries.
+The table below shares the average CACs in 29 B2B industries, gathered from clients we worked with between January 2019 and October 2024.
 The limitations of our dataset are as follows:

 • Within each industry, we share two types of CAC: Organic and Inorganic.
 Organic CACs consist primarily of SEO and Organic Social.
 Inorganic CACs comprise primarily PPC / SEM and Paid Social.